The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 The district also features shops, restaurants, bars, and, like most college neighborhoods, lots of student-focused apartments.
 Moving to Music Row can be a double-edged sword, though.
 Obviously, industry professionals likely appreciate living in the heart of Nashville’s music business.
 And the neighborhood is one of the best places to live in Nashville for young adults, with a variety of housing options from historic bungalows to contemporary rentals, meeting every budget and taste.

-But thanks to all the commercial activity, Music Row tends to have a lot of traffic — even by the standards of the notoriously congested Nashville — and is somewhat noisy.
+But thanks to all the commercial activity, Music Row tends to have a lot of traffic — even by the standards of the notoriously congested neighborhoods in Nashville — and is somewhat noisy.
 And parking is a competitive sport.
 Still, there’s a certain appeal to this historic neighborhood where icons like Elvis Presley, B.B.
 King, Dolly Parton, and Loretta Lynn recorded their hits — a vibrancy and excitement that you just won’t find in the ‘burbs.

 A two-story Victorian-style house with a shady front yard in Nashville’s Watkins Park neighborhood.